learn to surf

 We want you to enjoy surfing as much as we do, so whether you’ve never stood on a board before or have been doing it for years, we want to help you progress to your full potential.

-You can rest assured you’ll be in the best hands with the highest level of Surfing England instructors, who are all fully qualified lifeguards.
+You will get the best surf tuition with the highest level of Surfing England instructors, who are all fully qualified lifeguards.

-You’ll get highly personalised experience with the lowest instructor to student ratio of any Surfing England Centre of Excellence.
+You’ll get lots of personalised 1:1 time with your instructor.
+We run the lowest instructor to student ratio of any Surfing England Centre of Excellence, guaranteed never to be greater than 6 students to 1 instructor.

 “Basically the board you’ll use is amazing for learning.
 The brilliance of the Softech board, is that you can progress to a standard where transitioning to a hard board isn’t as big a step as normal.”